 The key deliverable on this project was the production of topographic drawings to inform the planning and enabling works on the project by draping intelligent surfaces directly over the point cloud.
 The orthomosaics also enabled the client to see in high resolution the context of the survey area, including areas which they were unable to gain physical access to such as the marshland within the SSSI.

-Although not a key deliverable, point clouds of the capture area were also provided along with a guide to enable the client to fully leverage the data from the point cloud in addition to the intelligent 3D topographic drawings.
+In addition to the key deliverables, point clouds of the capture area were also provided by the team alongside a guide to enable the client to fully leverage the data from the point cloud in addition to the intelligent 3D topographic drawings.